Skip to main content

 AI agent integration

 Ophis is designed to be agent-friendly.
 The Intent API accepts free-form natural language and returns structured JSON your agent can map directly to a pre-filled swap link.
-The agent does the parsing and routing; the human always reviews and signs.
+The agent does the parsing and routing; in this deep-link flow, the human always reviews and signs.
+The MCP server and framework adapters can also support programmatic signing; use the policy controls in Autonomous agent trading before giving an agent signing authority.

 New: the full walkthrough